 Placing a Tweet in violation behind an interstitial: We may allow controversial content or behavior which may otherwise violate our rules to remain on our service because we believe there is a legitimate public interest in its availability.
-When this happens, we add a notice to clarify that the Tweet violates our rules, but we believe it should be left up to serve this purpose.
+When this happens, we limit engagement with the Tweet and add a notice to clarify that the Tweet violates our rules, but we believe it should be left up to serve this purpose.
 You can read more on how we review Tweets that may be in the legitimate public interest.

 Notice for a removed Tweet that violated the rules: If a Tweet was found to be in violation of our rules, and has yet to be deleted by the person who Tweeted it, we will hide it behind a notice.
 The account will remain locked until the Tweet is removed.

 Hiding a violating Tweet while awaiting its removal: Once Twitter takes an enforcement action and the person removes their Tweet, another notice will be available for 14 days after to acknowledge its removal.

 Where this notice is available:

 - The details page of the Tweet in violation on Twitter for iOS and Android, and twitter.com.

 - The profile page of the account in violation on Twitter for iOS and Android, and twitter.com.

 Where this notice is not available:

 - Areas outside of profiles and Tweet details pages, such as Home timeline, notifications, and search of any Twitter client.

 - Anywhere on twitter.com.